Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Proof of Proposition 2

-In particular, $E_1[L^1]=1$, and the reproduction law of both $F^R$ and $F^X$ satisfies conditions $(\mathbf H_l)$(i). \end{lemma} \begin{proof} The proof is the same as that in \cite{de2022scaling}.
-For reader’s convenience, we spell out the details.
+In particular, $E_1[L^1]=1$, and the reproduction law of both $\mathbf{F}^R$ and $\mathbf{F}^X$ satisfies conditions $(\mathbf H_l)$(i). \end{lemma} \begin{proof} The proof is the same as that of \cite[Lemma 9]{de2022scaling}.
+For readers' convenience, we spell out the details.
 For any $i\geq 1$, we have

-where we used the multitype many-to-one lemma in the last but one equation. \end{proof}
+where we used the multi-type many-to-one lemma in the last but one equation. \end{proof}

 \begin{lemma} For every $\alpha>0$, there exist $C_\alpha>0$ such that for any $r\in (1,m^\alpha)$ and $i\geq 1$,